 Pro Tip: Choose your hashtags wisely and avoid putting too many hashtags to your profile or this might make your profile look spammy.

-Although it seems obvious to many of us that there’s no space between words in hashtags, those new to social media marketing might not be aware of the best practices.
+Although it seems obvious to many of us that there’s no space between words in hashtags, those who are new to social media marketing might not be aware of the best practices.

-Hashtags are created by adding the hashtag (#) symbol before words, keywords, tag lines, or numbers, and without spaces or punctuation in between.
+Hashtags are created by adding the hashtag (#) symbol before words, keywords, tag lines, or numbers, and without space or punctuation in between.

 For example, to create a hashtag for the keyword small business, add the hashtag symbol before small and remove the space, so now it becomes #smallbusiness (see image).